matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Name                             GitHub Label                   Description
 ===============================  =============================  ====================================
 Proposal Drafting and Feedback   N/A                            A proposal document which is still work-in-progress but is being shared to incorporate feedback
-Proposal In Review               proposal-in-review             A proposal document which is now ready and waiting for review by the Core Team and community
+Proposal In Review               proposal-in-review             A proposal document which is now ready and waiting for review by the Spec Core Team and community
 Proposed Final Comment Period    proposed-final-comment-period  Currently awaiting signoff of a majority of team members in order to enter the final comment period
 Final Comment Period             final-comment-period           A proposal document which has reached final comment period either for merge, closure or postponement
 Final Commment Period Complete   finished-final-comment-period  The final comment period has been completed.
 Waiting for a demonstration implementation